Daily life

 KakaoTalk is the default messaging app in Korea.
 You will not be able to coordinate with delivery drivers, landlords, or most service workers without it.
 Free to download and use.

 Kakao T is for hailing taxis and ride-shares.
 English UI.
-The default of choice for most foreign residents.
+The default choice for most foreign residents.

 Naver Papago (papago.naver.com) is a translation tool more accurate than Google Translate for Korean, particularly for context-heavy phrases and slang.